-When you select a name for your storage account, you must follow the naming conventions for Microsoft Azurenaming conventions for Microsoft Azure.
+When you select a name for your storage account, you must follow the naming conventions for Microsoft Azure.

 - 7. Navigate to the folder where you unpacked the Sitecore.
 Tracking.
 Processing.
 Service. <version > . deploy. zip file, then navigate to the AzureDeploymentInfrastructure \templates folder within. - 8.
 In the serviceDeploy.parameters.json file, change webAppName to your unique web app name.